dvsa/cvs-svc-test-stations/README.md

 **Locally:**
 Upsert operations can be achieved locally via a POST to http://localhost:3004/{apiVersion}/functions/cvs-svc-test-station-dev-getTestStations/invocations.

-The test station will either be inserted or updated based on the absence or presense of a test station with the same testStationId.
+The test station will either be inserted or updated based on the absence or presense of a test station with the same testStationPNumber.

 ## Testing